yungsnuzzy/conjurr/api_guide.md

 - Posters are included only if a TMDb API key is configured; sources are labeled (e.g., `tmdb`).
 - If `OVERSEERR_URL` is configured, poster tiles will link out to the corresponding item page in Overseerr.
 - Daily model quotas can be configured via `GEMINI_DAILY_QUOTAS` (JSON) to soft-cap usage; see README.
+- In custom mode the server will return `mode` plus any `decade_code` / `genre_code` provided; `ai_categories` may be an empty list.
+- If mode=custom and neither decade nor genre is supplied the server returns 400 with an error JSON payload.

 ## Reset/Rebuild Library Cache
 Forces the app to drop the local library cache; the next recommendation call (or page load) will repopulate it from Tautulli.